MicrosoftDocs/fabric-docs/docs/real-time-analytics/materialized-view.md

 A materialized view is an aggregation query over a source table, or over another materialized view.
 It represents a single `summarize` statement.
 There are two types of materialized views:

 * Empty materialized view: it includes records ingested after view creation.
 A creation of this kind returns immediately, with the view instantly being available for query.
 * Materialized view based on existing records in the source table: Creation might take a long while to complete, depending on the number of records in the source table.
-The view won't be available for querying until the backfill is complete.

 For more information on materialized views, see [Materialized view overview](/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview?context=/fabric/context/context)